When they want you to buy something they will call you.

 This is the language of Fox News.
 And worse: they want you to sound shrill and intolerant.
 It makes their work that much easier.
 It assists in their broader intentions, to convince more and more of us to simply turn off to the cacophony of bitterness and ranting.
 You are much better than that.

-As I write this, in March 2015, it’s clear which way the major (Cui bono?) winds are blowing.
+It’s clear which way the major (Cui bono?) winds are blowing.
 Most of the progressive print and online voices have got on board the “ridicule the anti-vaxxers” train, and in a very specific way.
 They have bought the gatekeeper line that lumps much legitimate anti-corporate, anti-military dissent together with Rand Paul and the Tea Party loonies who insist that Barack Obama is an African-born, Muslim socialist under the broad umbrella of conspiracy theorists.

 This particular smear campaign has succeeded; progressives view the issue as just another left/right dispute, and so they no longer need to think about it.
 If they were experiencing anxiety over this issue (as we all do when our mythic thinking is called into question), now their anxiety has been reduced.